-Fabricated in a high speed, low power CMOS process, $0.35\,\mu m$ technology, the ADSP-21065L offers the highest performance by a 32-bit DSP-66 MIPS (198 MFLOPS).
+The ADSP-21065L is fabricated in a high speed, low power CMOS process, $0.35\,\mu m$ technology.
 With its on-chip instruction cache, the processor can execute every instruction in a single cycle.
 Table I lists the performance benchmarks for the ADSP-21065L.